ProtocolONE/ptah-docs/content/docs/marketing.md

 {{< figure src="/images/AWARDS.png">}}

 {{< hint >}}
-Choose the reviews and awards section from Ptah **Columns** sections.
+To add a reviews and awards section, choose one of the **Columns** sections from Ptah Section Library.
 {{< /hint >}}

 ***